 "A Lifesaver!
 I wish I had bought this a year ago.
 Perfect for keeping our dogs out of the cat litter.
 Works exactly as described."

 ★ ★ ★ ★ ★

 "The Best Product!
-We placed these on the door to our laundry room and our spare bedroom.
-They allow the cats in, and keep our 73 pound dog out.
-The cats love having their own space where the dog isn't in their business."
+We placed these on the laundry room door.
+They allow cats in and keeps our 73 pound dog out.
+The cats have their own space where the dog isn't in their business."

 - Lisa M, Door Buddy Customer